 In most cases, you are required to pick up the loot in person at a given date and time.
-For an out of town auction, you may hire a local shipper to collect, pack, and ship to you, which adds to costs.
-Watch for auctioneer’s commission and local taxes.
+For an out-of-town auction, you may hire a local shipper to collect, pack, and ship to you, which adds to costs.
+Watch for the auctioneer’s commission and local taxes.
 Maxsold or estatesales.net are such upstarts.
 Look for similar ventures in your area, they are coming up everywhere.

 Same as with charity thrift stores, you may get bags full of photography goodies as a bonus.